 * Badger Cottage guests can check-in anytime after 6pm, and check-out is before 11am

-is the garden suitable for children? – Although we do accept children, the site is not necessarily suitable for all families.
-Due to the nature of the garden we ask that parents maintain an appropriate level of supervision at all times, and parents should note that there is no space for lively/ball games, and there is an unfenced pond in the garden.
-For more information please read the description of the garden above.
+is the garden suitable for children? - We do accept children, but the site is not necessarily suitable for all families - for example there is no space for lively/ball games, and there is an unfenced pond in the garden.
+Parents must maintain an appropriate level of supervision at all times.
+For more information please read 'what is the garden like?' below.

-can I bring my dog? – sorry, no pets.
-We have ducks and chickens running freely in the garden & they don’t get on well with dogs!
+can I bring my dog? - sorry, no pets.
+We have ducks and chickens running freely in the garden & they don't get on well with dogs - even well-behaved ones!

 what's included in the price? - your booking fee includes the use of all our facilities including bikes, communal fire etc. Accommodation with woodburners is supplied with your first basket of wood free.
 Further baskets of wood & pizza oven fuel is available to purchase on site.
 For more information on what to bring please visit the 'facilities' page, and you will find a 'packing list' at the foot of each accommodation page too.

 what is the housekeeping deposit for? - we take a £50 refundable housekeeping deposit for each booking (tent pitches excepted) in case of damage or excessive cleaning expenses.